yasapraveenreddy/task/README.md

 # task

 Create a database
-collect the data
+Collect the data
-clean the data
+Clean the data